 An introductory conversation with the hiring manager that serves as an initial screening.
 Expect a mix of background discussion and role-fit questions.

 Two rounds covering SQL fundamentals and pipeline design thinking.
-Expect standard SQL questions as well as conceptual system design questions such as how you would build a pipeline to calculate monthly active users.
+Expect standard SQL questions as well as conceptual system design questions such as how you would architect a data pipeline to calculate monthly active users.

 Two conversational rounds focused on cross-functional collaboration and communication.
 Interviewers assess how you work with non-technical partners and translate data insights for broader audiences.